 Each booth space must prominently display a sign clearly identifying the business by name and the location of the business.
 Signs must not be on cardboard and must be professional in appearance.
-Signs must be in place by opening at 8:00 am of the CFM day.
+Signs must be in place by opening of each CFM day.
 All descriptions of products must be accurate and truthful.
-Signs are subject to approval by the CFM Staff and must reflect the ambiance of the CFM.
+Signs are subject to approval by the CFM Management and must reflect the ambiance of the CFM.